mundyreimer/mundyreimer.github.io/_pages/about.md

 * [Theories of Abiogenesis + the Origin(s) of Life](https://mundyreimer.github.io/blog/thermodynamics-agency-livingsystems)
 * Self-Organizing Systems, [Biological Complexity Theory](https://mundyreimer.github.io/blog/organisms-as-information), and [Good Regulators](https://mundyreimer.github.io/blog/free-energy-principle)
-* Searching for potential *axiomatic* foundations for living systems, principles of organization, laws of biophysics, and creating a "proof-checker" / "compiler" for an *Executable Biology* deductive-based logic paradigm of inquiry
+* Potential *Axiomatic* foundations for living systems, principles of organization, & laws of biophysics
+* Creating a "proof-checker" / "compiler" for an *Executable Biology* deductive-based logic paradigm of inquiry
 * Investigating the intersection of formal languages, theory of computation, and biophysics
 * Biological applications of [L-Grammars](https://mundyreimer.github.io/blog/lindenmayer-grammars-0) and other rewriting systems & automata
 * Data compression theories of [symmetry in biological systems](https://mundyreimer.github.io/blog/hyperbolic-geometry-mental-space)